 - During semesters when candidates enroll in 995 and take more than the free course(s) allowed, the tuition-only fellowships will pay only for the 995 registration and not the augmented tuition that results from taking additional courses.

 - Students on approved leaves of absence or on extramural study are not eligible for tuition-only fellowships.

 - Tuition-only fellowships do not include registration fees.
-Departments wishing to pay these fees on behalf of students should use another account.
+Departments wishing to pay these fees on behalf of students should use a different program or departmental account.

 - Departments should not combine a stipend from any source (general fund or otherwise) when allocating a tuition-only fellowship.